 Cacao contains phenylethylamine, responsible for helping humans feel pleasure and the “warm fuzzies” when falling in love, and it boosts the body’s natural production of serotonin and dopamine; both help stimulate a good mood.

 Rich source of minerals

-Cacao beans contain iron, zinc, calcium, manganese and potassium.
+Cacao beans contain iron, zinc, calcium, manganese, and potassium.
 Minerals are important for fertility because these help maintain hormonal balance and the acid-alkaline balance.
-When preparing for conception and trying to conceive, minerals are necessary for: egg and sperm health (e.g. iron and zinc), healthy ovulation and endometrial lining thickness, red blood cell creation (e.g. iron), maintaining the mother’s bone health, as well as for the fetus’s growth and development (e.g. calcium is necessary for a fetus to grow its own bones).
-It also contains one of the best dietary sources of magnesium.
+When preparing for conception and trying to conceive, minerals are necessary for egg and sperm health (e.g. iron and zinc), healthy ovulation and endometrial lining thickness, red blood cell creation (e.g. iron), maintaining the mother’s bone health, and for the fetus’s growth and development (e.g. calcium is necessary for a fetus to grow its own bones) It also contains one of the best dietary sources of magnesium.
 A nutrient necessary for a healthy stress response and relaxation, magnesium provides many fertility health benefits.

 Plentiful source of antioxidants (namely flavonoids)